Setting Sourcing Criteria

 For more information, see Sourcing and Filtering Examples.

-8. After you have set the sourcing criteria, you should set any filtering criteria.
+8. After setting the sourcing criteria, you should set any needed filtering criteria.
 See Setting Filtering Criteria.

 Note: